arungudelli/angularjswiki/content/en/material/mat-table-filter.md

 }
 ```

+{{< figure src="/img/material/mat-table-filterPredicate.png" title="mat-table filterPredicate" alt="mat-table filterPredicate">}}

 We can add complex conditions like filter by gender and position etc.

-And with the single input text box, we cannot filter by multiple columns so we need to provide drop down box to each and every column
+And with the single input text box, we cannot filter by multiple columns so we need to provide drop down box to each and every column.

 ## mat-table filter by multiple columns